If your house has notoriously cold spots in winter or warm rooms in summer — even when your HVAC is working fine — your ductwork may be the culprit.

 Use Ventilation for Better Health

 Functional updates like duct maintenance and HVAC booster fans can help stabilize heating and cooling.
 In addition, indoor ventilation is more important than ever to decrease the spread of COVID-19, according to the Centers for Disease Control and Prevention.
-The CDC is offering updated guidance and recommends hiring an experienced HVAC professional if you want to change your HVAC system or equipment.
+The CDC is offering guidance to help homeowners improve ventilation and filtration on an ongoing basis.

 10 Tips from the CDC